 Onboarding for a live account is a three-stage process.
 FXCentrum provides support videos that provide information on how to work through the different stages, such as the uploading of ID verification documents.

-There are no deposit or withdrawal fees, and the minimum deposit amount is as low as you’ll find, at $1.
+There are no deposit or withdrawal fees, and the minimum deposit amount for the Micro account is only $10.
 There is a rather quirky cap on the amount of funds that can be deposited, and this is set at $500.

-Customer support is contactable via email or phone using the toll-free number +448007074257.
+Customer support is contactable via email or phone using the number +447520642602.
 Response times during testing were of a high standard and the staff were knowledgeable and client-focused.

 One neat feature of the FXCentrum live chat function is that it’s possible to start a chat using social media accounts such as Facebook rather than having to manually input user ID information.
 It was also refreshing to get through to a real agent rather than a chat bot.